-Now not only can you take your work home with you, but you can now work on your office computer without taking it, or anything else, with you when you leave the office.
+Now, not only can you take your work home with you, but you can also work on your office computer without taking it, or anything else, with you when you leave the office.

 Remote desktop services will seem like a mixed blessing to those who already find it hard to get away from work, but they offer the convenience of accessing one’s computer hard drive from any other online computer without carrying a laptop.
 For programs in which budgets are so tight that no portable computers are available, remote desktop makes it possible to work on the office computer using one’s own computer at home.

 When accessed, remote desktop services in effect create a secure pipeline into the remote computer.
 Those concerned about security should know that this is relatively secure—the screen of the remote computer will be blank while you are working remotely, so passersby will not see what you are doing.
-And although hacking is possible, remote desktop is not a particularly risky activity, since it is password protected, and access can be specifically authorized for one other computer’s IP, if desired.
+Although hacking is possible, remote desktop is not a particularly risky activity since it is password protected, and access can be specifically authorized for one other computer’s IP if desired.

 Although remote computer desktop software is used by IT professionals for troubleshooting problems remotely, unfortunately, it cannot be used to access a computer that has died.
 For that, more invasive procedures must be performed on the hard drive itself with no guarantee of success.